[Full Course Sol]-SCI-200-R4454 Applied Natural Sciences 22EW4

 natural science resources that you selected.

+IV.
 Provide a reference list that includes all of the science resources you used to investigate your issue and question.
 Ensure that your list is formatted

 according to current APA guidelines (or another format, with instructor permission).